skoriche/NWC-CUAHSI-NGIAB-Calibration-Summer-Institute/README.md

     * **B. Running the Calibration Simulation**:
         After the configuration setup is complete and customized, you can initiate the calibration run.
-        * **Procedure**: This typically involves executing another `NGIAB-Cal` command that triggers the `NGEN-Cal` workflows, often within the NGIAB Docker environment.
-The system will then iteratively run the NextGen model, evaluate performance against observations, and adjust parameters based on the chosen optimization algorithm.
+        * **Procedure**: Running the simulation can be done automatically by adding `--run` to the ngiab-cal command as seen below, or manually by running the docker command output by ngiab-cal.
+If runnning manually, after running the docker command you fill be put into a folder with calibration.sh validation.sh and run.sh (calibration.sh + validation.sh)
         * **Monitoring**: Progress can usually be monitored via log files generated in the output directories (see point **3**) and console output.
         * **CLI Commands for Execution**:
-            The command to start the calibration run will also be part of the `NGIAB-Cal` toolset.
-For detailed command usage, refer to the README file within the `tools/ngiab-cal/` submodule.
+            For detailed command usage, use `--help` or refer to the README file within the `tools/ngiab-cal/` submodule.
 Examle commands for the different processes of calibration workflow:
             ```bash
             # Create calibration configuration
-            ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID
+            uvx ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID

             # Create and run calibration (200 iterations)
-            ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID --run -i 200
+            uvx ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID --run -i 200

             # Force recreation of calibration configuration
-            ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID -f
+            uvx ngiab-cal /path/to/ngiab/data/folder -g USGS_GAGE_ID -f -i 150
             ```

             * **Help output for `ngiab-cal`**: